U.S. Route 23 in Ohio: North of Columbus

 Heading north, US 23 becomes a four-lane road with a grass median, intersections at street level, and numerous public and private driveways.
 Starting at a short concurrency with US 42 south of Delaware, the route becomes a freeway through downtown Delaware, intersecting with US 36 and ending the concurrency with US 42.
 North of downtown Delaware, US 23 becomes a five-lane road, with a center lane dedicated for left-hand turns, from both directions.
 When it reaches the Delaware Dam and Delaware State Park south of Waldo, a grass median returns.
-From Waldo to southwest of Carey the route is an expressway, all intersections with numbered US and state routes are Interstate-style interchanges, while most county and local streets that intersect, are at street level and unsignaled.
+From Waldo to southwest of Carey, the route is an expressway, all intersections with numbered U.S. and state routes are Interstate-style interchanges, while most county and local streets that intersect, are at street level and unsignaled.
 US 23 bypasses Waldo, Marion, and Upper Sandusky to the east.
 To the east and north of Upper Sandusky, US 23 runs concurrently with US 30 for about 10 mi.
 Southwest of Carey the route then departs the expressway passing through Carey, running concurrently with SR 103 while the expressway continues westerly as SR 15.
 Within Carey, the concurrency with SR 103 ends, and a concurrency with SR 199 begins.
-The two co-signed routes continue as a rural highway to Fostoria.
+The two cosigned routes continue as a rural highway to Fostoria.

 Within Fostoria, US 23 runs concurrently with SR 18 while turning westerly along Lytle Street, then northerly along the Midblock Underpass in concurrency with SR 12.
-At the northern end of the expressway, SR 12 departs while US 23, still concurrent with SR 18/SR 199, continues westerly along Tiffin Street, then northerly along County Line Street.
+At the northern end of the expressway, SR 12 departs while US 23, still concurrent with SR 18/SR 199, continues westerly along South Street, then northerly along County Line Street.
 SR 18/SR 199 departs within Fostoria city limits, while US 23 continues northerly and becomes Fostoria Road.
 Northeast of Bradner, the route has a junction with US 6.

 Northwest of Woodville, the route runs concurrently with US 20; the highway continues northwesterly to Perrysburg.
 There, US 23 begins a brief wrong-way concurrency with I-75, then departs for a concurrency with I-475, the western bypass of the Toledo metropolitan area.
 US 23 and I-475 run concurrently for the latter route's entire north–south portion, until I-475 departs in Sylvania to become an east–west aligned route.
 US 23 then continues northerly into Michigan as a freeway.